Frequently Asked Questions

 The list goes on …..

 Our preferred online platform is Zoom, it is a free service.
-We will send you an invite link at your scheduled consultation time or you can download the software at or by clicking the link below
+We will send you an invite link at your scheduled consultation time or you can download the software at www.zoom.us

-Another free alternative is Skype, to download go to click the link below
+Another free alternative is Skype, to download go to www.skype.com/en

 Can online counselling substitute for traditional face-face therapy?